hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/minimizers.md

 x.grad[500]
 ```

-The autograd computation is not sensitive to neighboring points the way that a real derivative is, so when $x = 0$, the derivative is calculated using the same code path as the primary function.
+The autograd computation is not sensitive to a neighborhood of points the way that a real derivative is.
+When $x = 0$, the derivative is calculated using the same code path as the primary function.
 For instance,

 ```{code-cell} ipython3
 x = torch.tensor(0, dtype=torch.float32, requires_grad=True)